Supreme Commander (video game): Resource management

-Because humans have discovered replication technology, making advanced use of rapid prototyping and nanotechnology, only two types of resources are required to wage war: Energy and Mass.
+Because humans have developed replication technology, making advanced use of rapid prototyping and nanotechnology, only two types of resources are required to wage war: Energy and Mass.
 Energy is obtained by constructing power generators on any solid surface (except fuel generators, which can only be built on fuel deposits), while Mass is obtained either by placing mass extractors on limited mass deposit spots (the most efficient method, although it requires map control) or by building mass fabricators to convert energy into mass.
 Constructor units can gather energy by "reclaiming" it from organic debris such as trees and mass from rocks and wrecked units.
 Each player has a certain amount of resource storage, which can be expanded by the construction of storage structures.
 This gives the player reserves in times of shortage or allows them to stockpile resources.
 If the resource generation exceeds the player's capacity, the material is wasted.
 On the contrary, if the storages are depleted and the demand of one of the resources exceeds the production, then all the productions speed is reduced.
 In addition, if an energy deficit occurs, shields will stop working.

 An adjacency system allows certain structures to benefit from being built directly adjacent to others.
 Energy-consuming structures will use less energy when built adjacent to power generators and power generators will produce more energy when built adjacent to power storage structures.
 The same applies to their mass-producing equivalents.
 Likewise, factories will consume less energy and mass when built adjacent to power generators and mass fabricators/extractors, respectively.
 However, by placing structures in close proximity, they become more vulnerable to collateral damage if an adjacent structure is destroyed.
 Furthermore, most resource generation structures can cause chain reactions when destroyed (especially Tier III structures, which produce large amounts of resources but often have large detonations that can wipe out a nearby army).